RuleML/psoa-ruleml/transrun/1.3/local/README.txt

 presentation syntax.

-Here are copy&paste-ready examples of invoking the query loop command on different platforms, assuming EDITME.psoa is a file used for repeatedly editing KBs with one's favorite text editor.
+Here are copy&paste-ready examples of invoking the query loop command on different platforms, assuming EDITME.psoa is a file, in <PSOATransRun_dir>, used for repeatedly editing KBs with one's favorite text editor.

 Windows (assuming the XSB installation directory <xsb_dir> is expanded to C:\Program Files\XSB\): java -jar PSOATransRunLocal.jar -x "C:\Program Files\XSB\" -i EDITME.psoa